Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 *"Help..."* he croaked again, though he knew it was too late.

-Her expression didn’t change...but after an eternal moment, she raised her rifle.
+Her expression didn’t change... but after an eternal moment, she raised her rifle.

 There was a flash, and Gorg felt no more pain.